Thu, 19 Nov 2009 - 4:41 PM CST

 History And Polity Of The Assemblies Of God

-Assemblies of God National Offices
+Assemblies of God National Office

 The Assemblies of God, founded as a result of a religious revival which swept around the world in the early 1900’s, has become the largest Pentecostal group.
 It was organized in a constitutional convention at Hot Springs, Arkansas, in 1914.

-Doctrinally, the church emphasizes personal salvation, water baptism, divine healing, the baptism with the Holy Spirit accompanied by the evidence of speaking in tongues, and the pre-millennial second coming of Jesus Christ.
+Doctrinally, the church emphasizes personal salvation, water baptism, divine healing, the baptism in the Holy Spirit accompanied by the evidence of speaking in tongues, and the pre-millennial second coming of Jesus Christ.
 The Bible is recognized as the inspired word of God and provides the rule for faith and practice.

 The church’s four-fold mission is expressed through